List of UAB Blazers head football coaches

+The UAB Blazers football team represents the University of Alabama at Birmingham in the American Athletic Conference (AAC), competing as part of the National Collegiate Athletic Association (NCAA) Division I Football Bowl Subdivision (FBS).
+The program has had six head coaches and two interim coaches during its existence, as well as one stint with no coach while the program was on hiatus.
+The program began in the 1991 season and spent two years as an NCAA Division III independent before transferring to Division II.
+After just three years in Division II, the school entered Division I-A, now known as the Football Bowl Subdivision (FBS).
+Trent Dilfer was fired as head coach of the Blazers after he led UAB to a 2–6 record to start the 2025 season, and Alex Mortensen named interim head coach for the remainder of the season.

 The school adopted the nickname "Blazers" for its sports programs in 1978, in preparation for the basketball program's inaugural season.
-On January 13 of that year, a campus election selected the name with about 50% of 2600-person vote of students, professors, and administration.
 The nickname was selected over the options of Barons, Warriors, or Titans.
 After two different mascots, the nickname became representative of Blaze the Dragon, the school's mascot since the 1995 season.
-The Blazers have played in 286 games over twenty-seven seasons, including the two-year cancellation.
+The Blazers have played in 286 games over twenty-seven seasons.
 Watson Brown led the team to its first postseason game, the 2004 Hawaii Bowl.
 The Blazers have appeared in three other bowl games since then under Bill Clark, who led them to the program's first bowl victory in 2018.
-None of UAB's coaches has been enshrined in the College Football Hall of Fame.
-Bill Clark is the only UAB head coach to lead a UAB team to a conference championship.
+Clark also led the Blazers to Conference USA championships in both 2018 and 2020, and is the only UAB coach to have won a conference championship.